Layan002/AI-task4-joint_state_publisher-ROS-/README.md

 # About?
-This task is to control the robot arm using ROS1 joint_state_publisher.Joint state publisher is one of the ROS packages that is commonly used to interact with each joint of the robot.
+This task is to control the robot arm using ROS1 joint_state_publisher.
+Joint state publisher is one of the ROS packages that is commonly used to interact with each joint of the robot.
 The package contains the joint_state_publisher node, which will find the nonfixed joints from the URDF model and publish the joint state values of each joint in the sensor_msgs/JointState message format.

 # Steps